Esri/military-tools-desktop-addins/README.md

 #### More Information

-For more information, please consult the [wiki](https://github.com/Esri/military-tools-desktop-addins/wiki).
+For more information, please consult the [wiki](https://github.com/Esri/military-tools-desktop-addins/wiki) or [landing page](https://esri.github.io/military-tools-desktop-addins).

 ## Resources